-Recently a special case, namely the {\sc Restricted Assignment} problem, has drawn much attention in the scientific community.
-Here each job $j$ has a processing time $p_j$, which is independent from the machines, and a set of machines $\Gamma(j)$.
-A job $j$ can only be assigned to $\Gamma(j)$.
-This is equivalent to the former problem when $p_{ij}\in\{p_j,\infty\}$.
-For both the general and the restricted variant there cannot be a polynomial algorithm with an approximation ratio better than $3/2$, unless $\mathrm{P}=\mathrm{NP}$~\cite{DBLP:journals/mp/LenstraST90}.
-If the exponential time hypothesis (ETH) holds, such an algorithm does not even exist with sub-exponential (in particular, quasi-polynomial) running time~\cite{DBLP:journals/siamdm/JansenLL16}.
+While the general problem remains unclear, there has been progress on a special case called \textsc{Restricted Assignment}.
+Here each job $j$ has a processing time $p_j$, which is independent from the machines, and a set of feasible machines $\Gamma(j)$.
+This means $j$ can only be assigned to one of the machines in $\Gamma(j)$.
+Note that this is equivalent to the previous problem when $p_{ij}\in\{p_j,\infty\}$.
+The lower bound of $3/2$ holds also in the restricted case and even if given quasi-polynomial running time no better approximation ratio can be obtained, unless $\mathrm{DTIME}(2^{\mathrm{polylog}(n)}) = \mathrm{NP}$, which would contradict popular conjectures such as the Exponential Time Hypothesis.

-In a recent breakthrough, Svensson has proved that the configuration-LP, a natural linear programming relaxation, has an integrality gap of at most $33/17$~\cite{DBLP:journals/siamcomp/Svensson12}.
-We have later improved this bound to $11/6$~\cite{jansenR2017}.
-By approximating the configuration-LP this yields an $(11/6 + \epsilon)$-estimation algorithm for every $\epsilon > 0$.
-However, no polynomial algorithm is known that can produce a solution of this value.
+In a seminal work, Svensson~\cite{DBLP:journals/siamcomp/Svensson12} proved that the configuration LP, a natural linear programming relaxation, has an integrality gap of at most $33/17$.
+By approximating the optimum of the configuration LP this yields an $(33/17 + \epsilon)$-estimation algorithm.
+However, this proof is non-constructive and no polynomial algorithm is known that can produce a solution of this quality.

 For instances with only two processing times additional progress has been made.
 Chakrabarty et al. gave a polynomial $(2-\delta)$-approximation for a very small $\delta$~\cite{DBLP:conf/soda/ChakrabartyKL15}.
-Later Annamalai surpassed this with a $(17/9 + \epsilon)$-approximation for every $\epsilon > 0$~\cite{DBLP:journals/corr/Annamalai16}.
+Annamalai improved this with a $(17/9 + \epsilon)$-approximation for every $\epsilon > 0$~\cite{DBLP:journals/corr/Annamalai16}.
 For this special case it was also shown that the integrality gap is at most $5/3$~\cite{DBLP:conf/swat/JansenLM16}.